 |Personal virtual writing trainer in the paid version||The limited capacity of free-version|

 5. Language Tool: Know Your Text Score And Edit Quickly With ‘Picky Mode’

-Language Tool is an excellent grammar checker and software.
+Language Tool is an excellent grammar checker software.
 It highlights advanced “suggestions” (don’t use different spellings of the same word in one text), common grammatical errors, and spelling mistakes.
-You can double click a word to know its synonyms.
+You can double click a word to get its synonyms.
 You can also get a word/sentence/synonym count at the bottom.

 It also has a “Personal Dictionary” feature available like Ginger.

 LanguageTool is free to add as an extension and download in Chrome.
 However, the free version is limited only to 20,000 characters.
 If you want to check any more than that, you would have to buy the software’s premium version.

 The “For Teams” plan would be useful for companies or multiple editors collaborating on writing projects.
 If you have more than 20 users, you need to personally contact LanguageTool for custom pricing.

 |Reliable grammar checking software||Free version limited to 20,000 characters|